valespring/place-framework/README.md

 #### Description

 A quick grid like the above, but targets the `$grid-gap-modifier` to apply gutters for spacing.
 Note that the element must end with the modifier ( default: `--gapped` ) *(Desktop: 33%, Tablet: 33%, Mobile: 50%)*.

+## Import Types

+Each import is required unless otherwise noted.

+`@import 'place-functions'`

+Math and template functions utilized in the framework.

+`@import "place-mixins"`

+Mixins utilized in the framework.

+`@import "place-config"`

+Default configuration variables.
+These can be overwritten in the configuration of your project.

+`@import "place-normalize"`

+A modified version of normalize.
+Optional, but recommended.

+`@import "place-placeholders"`

+The placeholders of PLACE.
+Required for the core.

+`@import "place-grid"`

+Import only the place grid with no added features or modules.

+`@import "place-core"`

+The above with additional helpful modules and features: helper classes, type defaults, interactive/button defaults, responsive tables, transition placeholders, and a responsive container for iframe embeds.

 ## Acknowledgements